paketo-buildpacks/rfcs/text/java/0000-apache-tomcat-launch-config.md

 ## Unresolved Questions and Bikeshedding

-* Sensitive variables may be exposed in the application logs.
-We should ensure that `JAVA_TOOL_OPTIONS` is not logged, or is masked.
 * The (proposed) Apache Tomee buildpack would also benefit from supporting this.

 {{REMOVE THIS SECTION BEFORE RATIFICATION!}}